[CRSI] Four Scenarios That Will Define the Future of Maritime Cybersecurity

-1. E26/E27 Is Not Just a “Regulation,” but a Structural Turning Point for the Industry
+Ⅰ. E26/E27 Is Not Just a Regulation — It Is a Structural Turning Point

 🌊 Scenario 1: Owner-Centered Standardization — The Rise of the "Golden Owner"